Avanade/Beef/samples/MyEf.Hr/docs/Employee-Api.md

 ## Generate corresponding entity configuration

+This step is optional and is included for informational purposes primarily.

-The previous database code-generation supports an additional `yaml` sub-command that will generate the basic entity YAML configuration by inferring the database configuration for the specified tables into a temporary `temp.entity.beef-5.yaml` file.
-Additionally, an initial C# validator will also be generated for each table.
+The database code-generation supports an additional `yaml` sub-command that will generate the basic entity YAML configuration by inferring the database configuration for the specified tables into a temporary `temp.entity.beef-5.yaml` file.
+Additionally, an initial C# validator will also be generated for each table that is CRUD enabled.

-The developer is then responsible for the copy+paste of the required yaml into the `entity.beef-5.yaml` and `refdata.beef-5.yaml` file(s) and further amending as appropriate.
+The developer is then responsible for the _copy+paste_ of the required YAML into the `entity.beef-5.yaml` and `refdata.beef-5.yaml` file(s) respectively, then further amending as appropriate.
 After use, the developer should remove the `temp.entity.beef-5.yaml` file as it is otherwise not referenced by the code-generation.

-This helps accelerate the configuration of the entity YAML configuration, and is particularly useful when there are a large number of tables to be configured.
+This helps accelerate the configuration of the entity YAML configuration, and is particularly useful when there are a large number of tables and/or columns to be configured.

 _Note:_ This by no means endorses the direct mapping between entity and database model as the developer is still encouraged to reshape the entity to take advantage of object-orientation and resulting JSON capabilities.